 Unfortunately, it does not.
 What should be a pristine blue ocean of liquid water is instead a horrifying orange and red color.
 There is no life in it but one.
 A perpetual dumping ground of trash, garbage, and pollution has all reduced the oceans to this.
 We have to, unfortunately, get close enough to look at this once glorious ocean that was once called the Atlantic Ocean.

 You know what they call it.
 Some called it the end of the world.
 Some called it Bacteria Toxin 23-9.
-Most of the humans called it “The Orange Muck,” for its almost pure color.
+Most of the humans called it “The Orange Muck” for its almost matching pure color.
 The sludge is a leftover byproduct of the bacteria.
 So much pollution, oil, plastic, and garbage, the bacteria have plenty to feed from.
 It is an almost endless food source.
 Despite the horrific look of the ocean, nature is merely responding to the massive changes that humanity brought to it.
 If it needs to start over, then so be it.
 The bacteria will do its job.
 It will clean the oceans, lose its food source, and then life will eventually start over again.

 Of course, there was one problem with this.
 Humanity was not ready for this horrific encounter.
 The Orange Muck was everywhere.
-The air was too hard to breathe from the ash and poison put into it.
+The air was almost too hard to breathe from the ash and poison put into it.
 You realize that you are in hell.
 The storm is in the distance as you look upon it.
 The toxin is everywhere, and filtering the water does little.
-It is in the water itself.
 It is in the rain.
 It is in the ocean.
 It is in the sea.
 It is everywhere.
 If you drink it, then you are drinking poison.
 What killed off the marine life certainly killed off half the humans that lived on this planet within the first few years of its discovery.

 Then again, this place is horrible.
 Do you wish to live outside of this?
-Do you want to drink the poison water?
+Do you want to drink the poisoned water?
 Do you want to breathe the toxic air?
 You have the equipment, but in the end, is this what life is supposed to be?

 Unfortunately, it seems it will take time.
 The orange muck is everywhere.
 Even the probes are collecting small amounts of the material.
 They need more of these salvaged dreadnoughts to do the job.
 At this rate, maybe in about fifteen to twenty years, the world will be pristine again.

 It is still a good sign, though.
 Maybe one day, Earth will look better.
-Perhaps you will get to swim in its ocean and breathe its fresh air like the humans did hundreds of years ago.
+Perhaps you will get to swim in its ocean and breathe its fresh air like humans did hundreds of years ago.
 The T’rintar seem to be fulfilling their part of the bargain.
 Itrea will look like a beautiful planet once again.

 We zoom and fly out of the clouds of black and gray.
 We fly faster than anything until we look at Earth one last time.
 We see the edge of Africa and the European Islands.
 Orange and gray illuminate the landscape as we get further and further away.
 Our destination was not Earth.
 We were here last time, and it is time to move on.